StarRocks/starrocks/docs/unloading/Export.md

 # Export data using EXPORT

-This topic describes how to export data from specified tables or partitions in your StarRocks cluster as CSV data files by using the [EXPORT](../sql-reference/sql-statements/data-manipulation/EXPORT.md) statement to an external storage system, which can be a distributed file system HDFS or a cloud storage system such as AWS S3.
+This topic describes how to export data from specified tables or partitions in your StarRocks cluster as CSV data files to an external storage system, which can be a distributed file system HDFS or a cloud storage system such as AWS S3.

 > **NOTICE**
 >